-Melania Trump Wears Green Hervé Pierre-Designed Dress To Meet King Abdullah And Queen Rania [Photos]
+Melania Trump Wears Green Herve Pierre-Designed Dress To Meet King Abdullah And Queen Rania [Photos]

-President Donald Trump and First Lady Melania Trump can be seen in the above photo with Queen Rania, King Abdullah II of Jordan’s wife.
-Melania wore an emerald green Hervé Pierre dress, which is notably different than the colors Mrs. Trump has chosen in the past for her dresses, such as red, powder blue, white and black.
+President Donald Trump and First Lady Melania Trump can be seen in the photo above with Queen Rania, wife of King Abdullah II of Jordan.
+Melania wore an emerald green Herve Pierre dress, which is notably different than the colors Mrs. Trump has chosen in the past for her dresses, such as red, powder blue, white, and black.
 The green dress seemed to make Melania’s eyes appear more green-colored as well, as various hues seem to have an effect upon a person’s eye color, although experts say it’s the way viewers perceive the color that changes, instead of the actual eye color changing, according to Live Science.

 President Trump, King Abdullah II Of Jordan At White House With Melania And Queen Rania

 The occasion for Melania choosing a green dress to don was President Trump and Mrs. Trump’s meeting with the Jordan leader and his wife.
-As seen in the above photo, Melania and President Trump waited for the arrival of the couple as they stood outside the West Wing of the White House on April 5.
+As seen in the photo above, Melania and President Trump waited for the arrival of the couple as they stood outside the West Wing of the White House on April 5.
 Once again, Melania is winning raves for her choice of attire, at least from those who love the look of the green color on Mrs. Trump.

-As reported by Vogue, Queen Rania’s look wasn’t green but a black and white affair, with a structured look to her outfit that harkened back the 1960s era.
+As reported by Vogue, Queen Rania’s look wasn’t green but a black and white affair, with a structured look to her outfit that reminded of the 1960s era.
 Queen Rania chose contrasting colors in comparison to Melania’s green look.

 Today, First Lady @flotus received @queenrania and King Abdullah of Jordan @whitehouse wearing a beautiful green Wool crepe dress by #hervepierre. #fashion . . . . . #firstlady #melaniatrump #queenrania #jordan #fashionstyle #igstyle #igfashion #whitehouse #julianamodine #fashiononrock #makeup #jewelry #ootd #ootn #Powerofthefirstlady #beautiful #usa